FxSchrauber/lwks-fx/User/Switches/RandomFlicker/README.md

 In the standard setting, very short hold times on the second input (often only one frame).

 `Time ratio`(adjustable asymmetry):
-0%: Track V1 and V2 (Input 1 and 2) will be used 50% of the time (statistically)
+0%: Input 1 and 2 will be used 50% of the time (statistically)
 -100%: Almost only input 2
 +100%: Almost only input 1